-Graduate School of Global Environmental Studies, Kyoto University
+Graduate School of Human and Environmental Studies, Kyoto University

 Landscapes of Mountains in Japan — Displays using mapRaster2